Pay Your Way in Pain: Music video

 The music video for "Pay Your Way in Pain" was directed by Bill Benz, who also directed the movie The Nowhere Inn (2020), which co-stars and was co-written by Clark.
 The former was released in conjunction with the song's release on YouTube at 08:00 EST. It was preceded by a trailer released to the same platform on March 2, 2021.
-Inspired by the works of Kate Bush, Bowie, and Cindy Sherman, the music video utilises a grainy filter and portrays '70s downtown New York with hazy spotlights, kaleidoscope camera effects, and diffraction spikes.
+Inspired by the works of Kate Bush, Bowie, and Cindy Sherman, the music video uses a grainy filter and portrays '70s downtown New York with hazy spotlights, kaleidoscope camera effects, and diffraction spikes.

 The video opens to show Clark playing a piano.
 In it, Clark is seen with a blonde wig on, wearing a wide bottle-green lapel pants suit and an open collar shirt.
 As the clip progresses, she is seen singing and dancing to the song in a studio under flashing disco lights.
 The visual features references to '70s musical series, such as Soul Train and The Midnight Special.
 Vogue editor Liam Hess praised Clark's retro fashion style and described the video as showing "the full Warhol superstar fantasy".